sotnir/NENAH-BIDS/dMRI/README.md

   -d / -data-dir        <directory> The directory used to output the preprocessed files (default: derivatives/dMRI/sub-sID) -h / -help / --help   Print usage.
 ```
+For the usage, input arguments/options and the processing steps are understood.
+For more details, as well as more information on output, can be found in the script.

 ## Overview of scripts in the dMRI pipeline
 Scripts should be run in the following order: